-Some things scare us that ought not.
-Some things get a bad reputation when they should be honored.
+Some things scare us that ought not, and some things get a bad reputation when they should be honored.
 Doctrine is one of those things.
-Life will provide you with experiences that will teach you this well as you watch doctrine, more often than not, take a back seat in your 21st century Christian walk.
+Life will provide you with experiences that will teach you this well as you watch doctrine, more often than not, take a back seat in your 21st-century Christian walk.
+This raises a question.
+Why?
+To answer, let’s consider a thing called the “zeitgeist.”

-So why is this?
-To answer, let us first consider another word: “zeitgeist”.
-This is just a fancy way of saying “the spirit of the age”.
-Pick any given time or place and you’ll find that there is a general way of thinking that is found acceptable by most all.
-You are now living in a time and place, or within a zeitgeist, in which your society has embraced a way of thinking that denies objective truth.
-That is to say that “truth” is subjective, which simply means that it is derived from a person’s own internal opinions.
-You will hear it stated like this: “What is true for one person is not necessarily true for another”.
-Of course this is an absurd and unworkable zeitgeist, but nevertheless, it is the source from which your society’s values and morals are plucked, and you need to understand that.
+Zeitgeist is just a fancy way of saying “the spirit of the age.”
+Pick any given time in history in any given place in the world and you’ll find a general way of thinking that was considered to be acceptable by most all in that time and place.
+That thinking is the zeitgeist.
+You are now living in a time and place in which your society has embraced a way of thinking that denies objective truth.
+That is to say that truth itself is considered to be subjective, which more simply put means that truth is thought to be derived from a person’s own personal opinions and feelings.
+You will hear it stated like this: “What is true for one person is not necessarily true for another.”
+Of course, this is an absurd and unworkable zeitgeist; nevertheless, it’s the source from which your society’s values and morals are supposed to be plucked, and you need to understand that supposition from the outset.

-With all this in mind let us now consider another word: “indoctrination”.
-You might notice the word “doctrine” as the root of that word.
-To teach people to think in a certain way is to indoctrinate them, much like one might program a computer to process data in a certain way.
-That’s probably the reason words like “doctrine” and “indoctrinate” are unpopular words, in the same way “brainwashing” is an unpopular word.
-Why is this?
-The simple answer is that Man is proud.
+With this in mind, let us now consider another word: indoctrination.
+You might notice the word doctrine as the root of that word.
+To teach people to think in a certain way is to indoctrinate them.
+That’s probably the reason words like doctrine and indoctrinate are unpopular in the same way that brainwashing is an unpopular word.
+Man is proud.
 He does not want to humble himself before God.
-And he does not like to think that he is not ultimately sovereign in how his own brain processes the information it receives.
-He does want to think that he thinks as he does because of his own preferences and rationale.
-He wants to think that he is his own source and arbiter of knowledge and how he processes it.
+And he certainly doesn’t want to think that he’s not ultimately sovereign in determining how his brain interprets the world.
+He does want to think that his thoughts are based on personal preferences and rationale.
 But like it or not, we have all been indoctrinated, or brainwashed if you wish, to interpret our world through a certain set of lenses.
-The question then is not “if” we have been indoctrinated, but rather by whom?
+The question then is not if we’ve been indoctrinated, but rather by whom?

-Pontius Pilate rightly asked Jesus, “What is truth?”, though he didn’t give Jesus credit for knowing the answer.
-But Jesus claimed to be the Way, the Truth, and the Life, so perhaps we should go to our Bibles and see what we can draw up from that deep well of truth, for as you might imagine, it is by no means silent on this subject.
-You see, your Creator knows that you will be indoctrinated into one way of thinking or another, indeed he created you to be.
-The only question is, will you give yourself over to be indoctrinated into whatever the current zeitgeist is, or will you indoctrinate your own self into a Godly way of thinking?
-With that in mind let us go to His Word and see what God has to say about doctrine.
+Though he didn’t give Jesus credit for knowing, Pontius Pilate rightly asked him, “What is truth?”
+And in looking for that all-important answer to that all-important question we must look also to Jesus who claimed to be the Way, the Truth, and the Life.
+So perhaps we should go to our Bibles and see what we can draw up from that deep well, for as you might imagine, it is by no means silent on this subject.
+You see, your Creator knows that you will be indoctrinated into one way of thinking or another, indeed He created you to be.
+The only question is, will you give yourself over to be indoctrinated into whatever the current zeitgeist is, or will you indoctrinate your own self into a godly way of thinking?
+So let us go to His Word and see what God has to say about doctrine.

 Paul urges us in Romans 12 to “be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
-So what is Paul saying here but to re-indoctrinate ourselves away from whatever zeitgeist the world is selling at a given time, and into a new way of thinking?
+Paul is telling us here to choose our source for indoctrination.
+He is telling us to re-indoctrinate ourselves away from whatever the zeitgeist has taught us and into a new and true way of thinking.

-But that’s not all.
-As I renew my own mind I learn that God has plans for you, my children, and He commands me to indoctrinate you as well.
-He commands parents in Deuteronomy 6:
+But my own renewal is not enough.
+As my own mind is renewed, I learn that God has plans for you, my children, and He commands me to indoctrinate you as well.
+He commands parents in Deuteronomy chapter 6:

-There are too many passages to post them all here, but let me add just one more that, as you know, is one of my favorites in which God contrasts the two basic kinds of indoctrinations of our minds:
+There are too many passages on this subject to post them all here, but let me add just one more that, as you know, is one of my favorites in which God contrasts the two basic kinds of indoctrinations of our minds:

 For they that are after the flesh do mind the things of the flesh; but they that are after the Spirit the things of the Spirit.
 For to be carnally minded is death; but to be spiritually minded is life and peace.
 Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
 So then they that are in the flesh cannot please God.
 (Rom 8:5-8)

-Now I realize that all this talk about indoctrination sounds kind of bad.
-But I remind you that the question is never IF we are indoctrinated, but by whom?
-Will we ultimately be indoctrinated by the “prince of the power of the air”, or by consuming the Bread of Life, which is the Word of God?
-That is the question.
-So you should expect that, more often than not, doctrine will take a back seat in your 21st century Christian experience.
+Now I realize that all this talk about indoctrination might sound kind of bad.
+It is, after all, counter to the zeitgeist in which we are immersed.
+But I remind you that the question is never, if, but, by whom?
+Will we ultimately be indoctrinated by the “prince of the power of the air,” or by consuming the Bread of Life, which is the Word of God?

-But why is this?
-Why is doctrine so shunned in this day?
-The short answer is that doctrine causes division, which is a fair claim I think.
-To try and understand this better let us look outside of our own day and into a day in which we are not embroiled in the events.
 Adolf Hitler, so it is said, claimed Christianity as his religion.
 Whether he actually did or not I don’t know, nor do I care.
-I do know that if he did claim to be a Christian, his doctrines were not Christian.
-Still, no one in this day would bemoan the divisions brought about by his 1930’s unbiblical doctrines because we now know where they led?
-And be sure that there were divisions in the German Church as it concerned Hitler and his guiding doctrines.
-For those who were embroiled in those divisions it might be reasonable from our own current perspectives to consider that there were some who then wanted to downplay doctrine for the sake of Church unity.
-But looking back, the holding to a throughly biblical doctrine was the best course then, and you can be sure that it is the best course today.
+What I do know is that if he did claim to be a Christian, his doctrines were not Christian.
+And be sure that there were divisions in the German Church concerning Hitler and the new doctrines he was bringing to bear.
+For those who were embroiled in those divisions it might be reasonable, from the vantage point of our own current perspectives, to consider that there were those in Hitler’s day who wanted to downplay doctrine for the sake of Church unity.
+But looking back, the holding to a thoroughly biblical doctrine was the best course then, and you can be sure that it is the best course today.

-At the root of these strong words is doctrine.
+We can be sure that at the root of these strong words is doctrine.
 Paul would not have another doctrine on the Gospel.
-Yet we can see here Paul passionately admonishing believers to be unified:
+Yet we can see here that Paul passionately admonishing believers to be unified:

 At the core of Paul’s teaching is sound doctrine.
 Not all are going to interpret the scriptures in the same way, and as such not all will have the same doctrines.
-But this is not to say that doctrine in and of itself should be rejected even though it is sure to cause a certain amount of division, even among true believers.
+But this is not to say that doctrine in and of itself should be rejected even though it is sure to cause a certain amount of division even among true believers.
 But remember that it is not doctrine that is the problem, it is the division within the Body that is the problem.
-Now with this in mind, let us go back to God’s Word and look at Paul’s instructions to Timothy:

 Paul also warns of a time, very much like your own, in which doctrine would be considered a negative:

 So what do we do with this?
-To begin with, let us remember that all people know that something is wrong with our world, and they are ever searching for ways to escape its problems.
+To begin with, let’s remember that all people know that something is wrong with our world, and they are ever searching for ways to escape its problems.
 Some use drugs or alcohol.
-Some latch onto a “cause” that they are convinced, if enacted, will fix everything that is wrong.
-And some use diversions of pleasure and thrills which are too many to count.
+Some latch onto a “cause” that they are convinced, if enacted, will fix everything that’s wrong, while still others turn to diversions of pleasure and thrills.

-Be sure that they will not be content with your doctrine of the good news of Christ Jesus.
-Instead they will create their own Jesus to worship, and they will do this in your midst.
+Those seeking other escapes will find their way into your church in their quest for eluding or fixing this world’s ills.
+The Gospel, however, has nothing to do with escaping the ills of this world but rather it has everything to do with escaping the wrath of God.
+Many, but not all, of those who seek to use God’s Church to enact Man’s latest new idea will reject that their own sinfulness deserves this wrath.
+They will, therefore, reject the doctrines of the gospel.
+But their rejection of the Gospel won’t necessarily mean that they’ll just move on to some other escape.
+Many will stay and will make it part of their cause to turn God’s Church into a tool to be used in achieving their cause.
+Be sure that they will not be content with God’s doctrine of the good news of Christ Jesus.
+They will create their own Jesus to worship, and they will do this in your midst.
 But this Jesus will bear no resemblance to the Jesus of scripture.
-This Jesus won’t care about how you live, he won’t care about God’s law, and he will love your sin.
+This Jesus won’t care about how you live.
+He won’t care about God’s law, and He will be hunky-dory with your sin.
 In short, this Jesus will not love you enough to warn you of the wrath that is to come.
 (Mt.
 3:7-12) They will insist that this Jesus only desires that more people come and escape from reality by singing songs about how much their Jesus loves them.
 These folks will have no taste for doctrine, much less sound doctrine.
-If you are attending a church that does not teach, or otherwise shuns, sound doctrine, that church and its people will be defenseless against worldly infections.
-The world will challenge, deceive and ultimately commandeer that church in the name of love and unity, and it will do so without fear of the division it will cause as it does so.
-It will also have no shame of its hatred for true Christianity.
+If you’re attending a church that doesn’t teach sound doctrine, or its people otherwise shun it, that church will be defenseless against worldly infections.
+The world will challenge, deceive and ultimately commandeer that church in the name of love and unity, and it will do so without fear of the division it will surely cause as it does.
+It will also have no shame concerning its hatred for true Christianity.
 So please, dear children, heed Paul’s warnings and worship at a church that holds to and teaches sound doctrine.

-So dear Children, I pray that you would keep and guard sound doctrine near and dear to your heart, and that you would not stray from that narrow path.
-I pray also that you would fix your gaze upon the Author and Finisher of your faith, your Lord and Savior, Jesus Christ.
-May He give you revelation so that you will be able to discard unbiblical doctrines while holding fast to biblical ones.
+So, dear children, I pray that you would keep and guard sound doctrine as near and dear to your hearts, and that you would not stray from that narrow path.
+I pray also that you would fix your gaze upon the author and finisher of your faith, your Lord and Savior, Jesus Christ.
+May He give you revelation so that you will be able to discard unbiblical doctrines while holding fast to His truths.
 In Jesus name I beseech you LORD for these things.